kristoffer-tungland/MVVMFluent/README.md

     .CancelWithin(TimeSpan.FromSeconds(30));
 ```

 `CancelWith` accepts any `CancellationToken` provider, while `CancelWithin` issues a timeout cancellation when the specified duration elapses.
+You can also call `Cancel()` from your view model logic to request cancellation directly when you know the work should stop.

 ### Query commands
 Derive from `QueryViewModelBase` to send queries without validation, or use `QueryValidationViewModelBase` when you need both query dispatching and validation gates.
 The fluent builder supports the same gating helpers as regular commands, adds query-aware predicates, cancellation control, and typed result handlers: